jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

  _Here's a glimpse into the open-source community.
-They make more money because they together we can solve more problems than ever before.
+Compare this culture to the one giving people depression.
 Credit: [Honeypot](https://www.youtube.com/watch?v=ifq3xhik8tE).
 [Reader Mode.](https://gfycat.com/ifr/RespectfulFlickeringAfricanbushviper)_

 ## The Era of Digital Mass Collaboration

 The digital mass-collaboration economy is already here and growing.
 It typically goes by the name share economy, crowd-sourcing, or Wikinomics.
 I call it the return of Main Street economics, and it's sweeping through our society.

 During the Industrial Age, and even today, when we ask for the decision-maker at most hotels, taxi companies, or manufacturers, we get a corporate directory that never ends.
 Yet before industrialization, when you spoke with an innkeeper, taxi driver, blacksmith, there was rarely anybody "above" them except perhaps the owner or master craftsman.
+Although these people weren't politically free to vote or own property, they did control their own small businesses.

 Digital mass-collaboration is a return to a more traditional way of working.